 In the event there is no simple solution we may ask you to come to meet us or speak to us on the telephone to discuss the matter and hopefully resolve your complaint.
 If, having received our letter with a proposed solution, you are still dissatisfied please contact the writer of that letter with a view to setting up such a meeting.

-If you are unhappy following the meeting and/or receipt of the letter proposing a solution and you do not want a meeting, then you should write to us again, in this case addressing the letter to Michael Gillman.
+If you are unhappy following the meeting and/or receipt of the letter proposing a solution and you do not want a meeting, then you should write to us again, in this case addressing the letter to the Complaints Manager.
 We will aim to acknowledge your letter within 2 working days’ of receipt and a further internal investigation will take place.
 We will aim to let you know the result of this investigation within 7 working days of its completion and will write to you with our final view on your complaint giving our reasons.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.